 Complexity can cause problems

 Simple code ensures security.
-If the design is complex then there are chances that vulnerabilities would make their way in.
+If the design is complex, there are chances that vulnerabilities will make their way in.

 Cryptographic is the future